Squadrick/squadrick.github.io/menu/about.md

 I like watching films, I listen to all kinds of music especially if it has some electronic distortion and I waste hours on xkcd/reddit.

 I enjoy reading high fantasy and sci-fi (cyberpunk ftw) books.
-I'm currently making us way through Brandon Sanderson's The Stormlight Archive series.
+I'm currently making my way through Brandon Sanderson's The Stormlight Archive series.
 I'm thoroughly enjoying it.

 This blog will be a tad bit on the technical side, with some sprinkling of other random mental ramblings.
 I'll mostly be writing about machine and deep learing, robotics and new stuff that I've learnt.